Nicki Minaj Reveals Favorite Songs From Her Previous Albums On Her Radio Show

 “I hate ‘Starships.’
 I mean, like, Ewww— ‘starships were meant to fly’?
 I was like, why did I do that,” the rapper continued.

 Minaj released Episode 16 of Queen Radio at 3 p.m.
 EST earlier today.
-She discussed a range of topics including her new husband, her admiration for fellow Queens rapper 50 Cent and her new single “Yikes,” which has received backlash for featuring lyrics about civil-rights activist Rosa Parks.
+She discussed a range of topics including her new husband, her admiration for fellow Queens rapper 50 Cent, and her new single “Yikes,” which has received backlash for featuring lyrics about civil-rights activist Rosa Parks.

-The “Starships” rapper returned to her radio show today after a hiatus of nearly two and a half months to give her fans, who she affectionately acknowledges as “Barbz,” updates and insight on her life.
+The “Starships” rapper returned to her radio show today after a hiatus of nearly two-and-a-half months to give her fans, who she affectionately acknowledges as “Barbz,” updates and insight on her life.

-The episode ‘s release follows a hectic week for Minaj, as a Twitter feud with ex-boyfriend Meek Mill went too far.
+The episode’s release follows a hectic week for Minaj, as a Twitter feud with ex-boyfriend Meek Mill went too far.
 Minaj ultimately apologized for the internet fight, which was trending at some point, The Inquisitr recently reported.

 Minaj launched Queen Radio on August 9, 2018, and joined a number of other hip hop artists who have ventured into the radio show platform via Apple Music, including Frank Ocean, Travis Scott, The Weeknd, Drake, and DJ Khaled.